 Other Screen Time Usage

 That’s mostly it for our screen time usage!
 We do FaceTime grandparents pretty regularly for a few minutes at a time, or they’ll swipe to the next song on the Google Home.
-But these take so little time that it doesn’t concern me.

 I’d love to hear how you manage screen time in your home, as well!